Night of the Living Dead (1968) Revisited

 One may interpret what happens at the end of Night of the Living Dead as purely accidental.
 Such a reading has been popular as it holds that the shooter kills Ben, the protagonist who had managed to survive the night, because the search party mistook Ben for a zombie.
 That would have been an interesting turn of events, but that theory makes no sense.
 Instead, the film’s ending is a sad social commentary by George A. Romero.

-The shooter who first spotted Ben hesitates to shoot, but the man wearing a badge (presumably the police chief) tells him to take the shot.
+The man who first spotted Ben hesitates to shoot, but the leader tells him to take the shot.
 Surely, if they had seen a white face in the window, they would have given that person the benefit of the doubt.
+If Ben had been white, the all-white search party would have insisted on being absolutely sure he was a zombie, not a survivor, before shooting him.

 Even if Ben had survived to tell his story, would these white men have believed him or falsely accused him of murdering the innocent white people in the house?
 Ben is the only Black character in the story.
 Even the zombies are white.

 The film is careful to portray Ben as anti-stereotypical, which is noteworthy considering the period (before or during the 1960s).
-Ben is also the most rational character in the story, which is the main reason he is the only person in the house to survive … well, almost.
+Ben is also the most rational character in the story, which is the main reason he is the only person in the house to survive . . . well, almost.

-There have always been some whites who stood against racism, but too many “non-racist” whites have chosen to remain comfortably oblivious because they either do not believe or will not accept that these problems affect their lives and “their” country as well.
+There have always been some whites who stood against racism, but too many “non-racist” white people have chosen to remain comfortably oblivious because they either do not believe or will not accept that these problems affect their lives and “their” country as well.
 As decent human beings, they must learn the importance of speaking up whenever they find racial injustice instead of turning a blind eye or a deaf ear.

 It does not matter that Romero stated that he simply cast the best actor who auditioned for the role of Ben and did not fully grasp the social impact the film could make at first.
 Writers, story analysts, and viewers understand that not all social content is intentional.
 It is often psychological and so natural to the story that it manages to come out anyway.
 Considering the modern civil rights era in American history, the timing of the film’s release was not purely coincidental.